obrien-matthew/sample_code/databases/safehaven_app/README.md

 Our goal was to create a web-based application with a simple map-based user-interface that would map both crime and housing data to help a user find an appropriate place to stay in Boston.
-We planned to provide the user with elementary data analysis based on location in order to inform a decision, but focus largely on making the crime data easily understood and the housing data readily available in our interface.
+We planned to provide the user with elementary data analysis based on location in order to inform a decision, but focused largely on making the crime data easily understood and the housing data readily available in our interface.
 As of project submission, we have successfully accomplished these broad goals.
 Our interface is straightforward and avoids complexity and ambiguity; our data is visualized simply using color-coding and map pins on the Google Maps API; and our data analysis consists of a Top 5 Crime Codes table as well